Rescheduled to December 2, 2017

 As this is a one-day conference, we have arranged no lodging.
 However, some in our group have Airbnb, or we may be able to help find people willing to host overnight guests.
 Please contact us for more information.

 We are honored to be able to use the Lane Community College Longhouse for this event.
 The parking is excellent on a Saturday, it is the furthest building when entering the main parking lot.
 LTD bus runs regularly.
-This is a special place, please respect the following guidelines for its use.
+This is a sacred place, please respect the following guidelines for its use.

 Lane Longhouse Code of Conduct